MiKTeX is an implementation of TeX/LaTeX and related programs for Windows, macOS and Linux.

 Alternatively, you can use absolute path names.

-On Windows you can use the MiKTeX Setup Utility:
+On Windows you can use the standalone version of the MiKTeX Setup Utility:

 miktexsetup --package-set=basic download miktexsetup install